We believe that RE in a Catholic school enriches every part of school life.

 At St George’s School, we develop the children’s knowledge and understanding of the major world faiths and we address the fundamental questions in life, for example, the meaning of life and the existence of a divine spirit.
 We enable children to develop a sound knowledge not only of Christianity but also of other world religions.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the children learn from religions as well as about religions.

-As part of our RE curriculum, we teach and learn about other faiths throughout the year.
 We regard it as essential that our children develop an understanding and respect of other faiths, especially living in such a richly diverse city as Derby.
+All children, whatever their faith, attend and participate in Celebrations of the Word and Masses.

 Gospel Values